online-ml/river/README.md

 ## Quick example

 In the following snippet we'll be fitting an online logistic regression.
 The weights of the model will be optimized with the [AdaGrad](http://akyrillidis.github.io/notes/AdaGrad) algorithm.
 We'll scale the data so that each variable has a mean of 0 and a standard deviation of 1.
-The standard scaling and the logistic regression are combined using a compose.
+The standard scaling and the logistic regression are combined into a pipeline using the `|` operator.
 We'll be using the `stream.iter_sklearn_dataset` function for streaming over the [Wisconsin breast cancer dataset](http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29).
-We'll measure the ROC AUC using [progressive validation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.153.3925&rep=rep1&type=pdf).
+We'll measure the [F1-score](https://www.wikiwand.com/en/F1_score) using [progressive validation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.153.3925&rep=rep1&type=pdf).

 ```python
 >>> from creme import compose